Gin: 17th century

-By the mid-17th century, numerous small Dutch and Flemish distillers had popularized the re-distillation of malted barley spirit or malt wine with juniper, anise, caraway, coriander, etc., which were sold in pharmacies and used to treat such medical problems as kidney ailments, lumbago, stomach ailments, gallstones, and gout.
+By the mid-17th century, numerous small Dutch and Flemish distillers had popularized the re-distillation of malted barley spirit or malt wine with juniper, as well as anise, caraway, coriander, etc., which were sold in pharmacies and used to treat such medical problems as kidney ailments, lumbago, stomach ailments, gallstones, and gout.
 Gin emerged in England in varying forms by the early 17th century, and at the time of the Stuart Restoration, enjoyed a brief resurgence.
-Gin became vastly more popular as an alternative to brandy, when William III, II and I and Mary II became co-sovereigns of England, Scotland and Ireland after leading the Glorious Revolution.
+Gin became vastly more popular as an alternative to brandy, when William III and Mary II became co-sovereigns of England, Scotland and Ireland after leading the Glorious Revolution.
 Particularly in crude, inferior forms, it was more likely to be flavoured with turpentine.
 Historian Angela McShane has described it as a "Protestant drink" as its rise was brought about by a Protestant king, fuelling his armies fighting the Catholic Irish and French.

 18th century

 Gin drinking in England rose significantly after the government allowed unlicensed gin production, and at the same time imposed a heavy duty on all imported spirits such as French brandy.
-This created a larger market for poor-quality barley that was unfit for brewing beer, and in 1695–1735 thousands of gin-shops sprang up throughout England, a period known as the Gin Craze.
-Because of the low price of gin, when compared with other drinks available at the same time, and in the same geographic location, gin began to be consumed regularly by the poor.
+This created a larger market for poor-quality barley that was unfit for brewing beer, and in 1695–1735 thousands of gin shops sprang up throughout England, a period known as the Gin Craze.
+Because of the low price of gin compared with other drinks available at the time and in the same location, gin began to be consumed regularly by the poor.
 Of the 15,000 drinking establishments in London, not including coffee shops and drinking chocolate shops, over half were gin shops.
 Beer maintained a healthy reputation as it was often safer to drink the brewed ale than unclean plain water.
 Gin, though, was blamed for various social problems, and it may have been a factor in the higher death rates which stabilized London's previously growing population.
 The reputation of the two drinks was illustrated by William Hogarth in his engravings Beer Street and Gin Lane (1751), described by the BBC as "arguably the most potent anti-drug poster ever conceived".
-The negative reputation of gin survives today in the English language, in terms like gin mills or the American phrase gin joints to describe disreputable bars, or gin-soaked to refer to drunks.
-The epithet mother's ruin is a common British name for gin, the origin of which is the subject of ongoing debate.
+The negative reputation of gin survives in the English language in terms like gin mills or the American phrase gin joints to describe disreputable bars, or gin-soaked to refer to drunks.
+The epithet mother's ruin is a common British name for gin, the origin of which is debated.

 The Gin Act 1736 imposed high taxes on retailers and led to riots in the streets.
 The prohibitive duty was gradually reduced and finally abolished in 1742.
-The Gin Act 1751 was more successful, however; it forced distillers to sell only to licensed retailers and brought gin shops under the jurisdiction of local magistrates.
-Gin in the 18th century was produced in pot stills, and was somewhat sweeter than the London gin known today.
+The Gin Act 1751 was more successful, but it forced distillers to sell only to licensed retailers and brought gin shops under the jurisdiction of local magistrates.
+Gin in the 18th century was produced in pot stills, and thus had a maltier profile than modern London gin.